suljov/Kali-update-and-tool-install/README.md

 This script i made is for making the installation of a new Kali Linux more automatic and easier.
-The script will install the basic and essential tools atleast i use etc.
+The script will install the basic and essential tools, atleast those that i use etc.
+This script is easy to use and easy to modify for your own needs etc.
+Of course you are free to use and modify as you like.